ENTJ-A and ENTJ-T Subtypes – Comparisons & Differences

 Assertive ENTJs often feel impatient in situations they can see the outcome, and they can quickly jump to conclusions.
 They don’t tolerate ineffectiveness, laziness, and openly point to failures and procrastination.

-Assertive ENTJs are more likely to take risks compared to their counterparts INTJ-T. Again, this has to do with their belief in their abilities and a high level of self-esteem.
+Assertive ENTJs are more likely to take risks compared to their counterparts ENTJ-T. Again, this has to do with their belief in their abilities and a high level of self-esteem.

 Assertive Commander personality exhibits exceptional emotional control, which helps them tackle the most difficult situations with ease.